 Other ways to say: Go down, break

-Fun Fact/Origin: A twist on “bite the dust,” showing failure or collapse
+Fun Fact/Origin: It’s a twist on “bite the dust,” often used in sports, games, or tech failures.

 11. Throw in the dirt

-Meaning: To ruin someone’s name or make them look bad
+Meaning: To drag someone’s name or image down—making them look bad on purpose.
+It often means ruining someone’s reputation.

 Other ways to say: Disgrace, shame

-Fun Fact/Origin: Throwing something in the dirt makes it messy or ruined
+Fun Fact/Origin: Throwing something in the dirt makes it messy, ruined, and unwanted—just like ruining someone’s name.

 12. Down and dirty